CICD-Example/CICD/README.md

 # CICD
 This is a test to check if code push initiates a build in Jenkins!!
-Hmm...
+Huh!!